 With a driving bassline that will get even the shyest of club-goers out to the dance floor, and a chorus guaranteed to never leave your brain, this song is a packed pop hit.

 The track was written, composed and co-produced by Jackson.
-It’s a song about a woman named Billie Jean, who had a one-night-stand with Jackson, and now goes on claiming that the child that came out of it is his.
+It’s a song about a woman named Billie Jean, who had a one-night-stand with Jackson, and claims that the child that came out of the love affair is his son.

 “Billie Jean” began its rotation on MTV on March 10, 1983.